datacommonsorg/docsite/custom_dc/launch_cloud.md

 **Step 3: Create the VPC connector**

-1. Go to https://console.cloud.google.com/networking/connectors/list for your instance.
+1. Go to [https://console.cloud.google.com/networking/connectors/list](https://console.cloud.google.com/networking/connectors/list){: target="_blank"} for your instance.
 1. If you are prompted to enable the VPC Access API, accept.
 1. In the **Serverless VPC Access** screen, click **Create Connector**.
 1. Name the connector.